 You might have escalated your case through the Lyft executives in our company contacts database.
+I also publish a complete guide to using Lyft, Uber and other ridesharing companies.
 But I would be careful about asking for too much since a company might completely ignore what it considers an unreasonable request.

 There’s no excuse for ignoring you, so I contacted Lyft on your behalf.